 C. Estate Administration.

 N.C.
-Administrative Office of the Courts Form E-201, the Application for Probate and Letters, includes a section where the applicant completes information related to the persons entitled to share in the decedent’s estate.
+Administrative Office of the Courts Form E-201, the Application for Probate and Letters Testamentary, and Form E-202, the Application for Letters of Administration, include a section where the applicant completes information related to the persons entitled to share in the decedent’s estate.
 The statute requires the applicant to include the name and age of the heirs and devisees, so far as these facts are known or can with reasonable diligence be ascertained.
 G.S.
 28A-6-1(a)(3).
 As a result, in practice, some clerks require the applicant to include the exact age of the person listed under “Age” (i.e., NAME: Bob Smith, AGE: 56).
 But the exact age of each person is not always known to the applicant and cannot with reasonable diligence be ascertained.

 Figure.
 NC AOC Form E-201.